ÖMCCV - Österreichische Morbus Crohn / Colitis Ulcerosa Vereinigung

 We are: Crohn's & Colitis NL: stronger together

-- We offer reliable (medical) information and share experiences about how to live with IBD.
-We assess and test information from the perspective of
+We offer reliable (medical) information and share experiences about how to live with IBD.
+We assess and test information from the perspective of people with IBD.

 The Polish Society for Supporting People with Inflammatory Bowel Disease "J-elita" was established in May 2005, and since 2007 it has the status of a public benefit organization, which means that 1% of income tax can be donated to the J-elite.